 Preliminary Design Charrette

-Our design process begins with a unique spin on an age-old architectural exercise called a “charrette”.
+Our approach and design process begins with a unique spin on an age-old architectural exercise called a “charrette”.
 Unlike typical design methods in which the architect works separately with little “back and forth” input from the owner, this highly collaborative effort takes place over a 3 day period at the church or school site, allowing design solutions to evolve quickly with real-time adaptations by the architect, based on the feedback of key ministry leaders and the local BGW Builder.
 We have found that this kind of collaboration builds unity and momentum quickly.

 Clients who have participated in this process with us find it energizing as they think through how they will utilize space to their greatest advantage.
 Matters that are not entirely clear going into the charrette have a way of becoming more focused as vision and ideas are discussed between all representatives.
 The visual tools that are created, including floor plans, site plans, elevations and exterior renderings, will help you cast your vision in a powerful way.

 Unlike most standard design and construction approaches in which the architectural plans are completed and then sent out to contractors for bid, BGW engages in a unique process to explore the plans at a much deeper level with the subcontractors prior to receiving their final bid.
-Through a series of meetings that we call Pre-Construction Stewardship (PCS), our goal is to break the pattern of conflict and communication breakdown that is normal in the construction industry between contractors and architects by asking the subcontractors to take our drawings, review them, and then come back to discuss them in individual sessions.
+Through a series of meetings that we call Pre-Construction Stewardship (PCS), our goal and approach is to break the pattern of conflict and communication breakdown that is normal in the construction industry between contractors and architects by asking the subcontractors to take our drawings, review them, and then come back to discuss them in individual sessions.

-In addition to value engineering ideas from subcontractors about more efficient ways to accomplish the work, this process allows the BGW team to make the necessary changes to the construction documents that can clear up any confusion in the plan set, which can significantly reduce or eliminate change orders.
+In addition to value engineering ideas from subcontractors about more efficient ways to accomplish the work, this approach process allows the BGW team to make the necessary changes to the construction documents that can clear up any confusion in the plan set, which can significantly reduce or eliminate change orders.
 PCS also incorporates a survey exercise that helps to identify construction industry relationships that the ministry might have in the local community that can lead to additional value added to the project in reduced mark-up or gifting of materials or labor.